nelson-lojo/in-context-learning/README.md

     ```
     cd src/
-    python train.py --config conf/any-config_relu_attn.yml
+    python train.py --config conf/any-task_relu_attn.yml
     ```
-    Note: we have only implemented ReLU-attention as described in the [ViT-relu](https://arxiv.org/pdf/2309.08586.pdf) paper
+    Note: We have implemented ReLU-attention as described in the [ViT-relu](https://arxiv.org/pdf/2309.08586.pdf) paper *and* with `L` (as described in the paper) equal to the number of tokens seen at a given sequence index (i.e. `index+1`).

 ## Additional Info